 The U.S. government has started a project called “The AMR Challenge” which is a worldwide program against antibiotic resistance.
 The CDC has also reported on containment strategies for ways to stop new and emerging resistances.

 The Link to Bioterror

 We’re already making CRISPR babies.
 Why couldn’t someone use CRISPR to take the bacteria’s resistance and share it to other problematic agents?
-We’ve seen examples of insect bioweaponization, scientists directly injecting themselves with their CRISPR edits, and the anti-vax developing a super plague.
+We’ve seen examples of insect bioweaponization, scientists directly injecting themselves with their CRISPR edits, and super plagues from the experts.
 A malicious individual utilizing antibiotic resistance is relatively small compared to these beasts.

 The resistance factors evidenced by antibiotic resistance also present an issue with genetically targeted bioweapons.